sreenathzs1/jenkins/README.md

 # jenkins

-jenkins Pipeline by using Groovy Script and pipeline syntax ,
-Ansible with deployment dev and prod mmmmmmmm jfnjkdfhsdnsdjkvhsdvsdklnsdknfdfxccfgdhgc
+jenkins Pipeline by using Groovy Script and pipeline syntax, Ansible with deployment dev and prod